jigth/jigth/README.md

 # About Me:

-Hi, I’m Daniel Ochoa Montes (@jigth in some social network profiles).
+I’m Daniel Ochoa Montes (@jigth in some social network profiles).
 I’m interested in backend development, software architecture and frontend development.

-I like to develop solutions that are performant and have good user experience in mind, to make that possible I've been studying almost every day about software engineering, and development, with a focus in _backend development_.
+I like to develop solutions that are performant and have good user experience in mind.

-My hobies are physical exercise, movement and reading about science, art, technology and human behaviour.
+My hobbies are physical exercise, movement and reading about science, art, technology and human behaviour.

+# General Skills

+* Backend Development
+* Frontend Development
+* CLI Tools (such as Tmux, Kubectl, git, GNU Core tools, Scripting...)
+* Databases
+* K8s knowledge and CLI practical skills
+* Unit Testing
+* Setting local Development Environments
+* Deploying Basic Applications to the cloud
+* GitHub Workflows using GitHub Actions
+* Blockchain Development (some theory and practice using Hyperledger Fabric with "HLF Operator")

+# 💻 Programming Languages I've used for medium-sized projects

+* Golang
+* JavaScript / TypeScript
+* Python
+* Java

-# Languages and Technologies
+# Technologies I've used or I'm familiar with:

-- 👨‍💻 The languages I like to use the most are **Javascript**, **Python** and **Java**, but I'm willing to learn new programming languages when necessary.
-- ⚡ For libraries and technologies I usually preffer the ones that are multiplatform, with good performance and decent developer experience.
-But most importantly, the ones that solve the problems on hand well.
-- 💾 Talking about databases I've used MySQL, Postgres, and a little bit of SQL-Server.
+## Frontend frameworks / libraries

+* VueJS 3
+* Svelte
+* React

+## Blockchain Frameworks

+* Hyperledger Fabric (using HLF Operator 1.6)

+## Databases

+* MySQL
+* MariaDB
+* PostgreSQL
+* MongoDB
+* REDIS

 ## Javascript

-I've used some tools and frameworks of this language such as NodeJS, Express, React, VueJS, Mongoose, Eslint, Nodemon, Morgan.
-And I'm looking to learn some new frameworks and Typescript.
+I've used JavaScript mainly in the frontend context but also did some backend services development using ExpressJS for automating simple tasks.

 ## Python

 My focus on python until know have been using it as a scripting language for automating simple tasks and transform/analyze/visualize data using some of its great libraries.
 Pandas, Matplotlib and Sklearn.

 ## Cloud Computing